standardgalactic/zet/_posts/2021-10-06-a-year-of-papers-2021.md

   - GhostCell: Separating permissions from data in Rust [<a href="{{site.RWurl}}/papers/yanovski:unknown:2021/">yanovski:unknown:2021</a>]
   - Phantom types and subtyping [<a href="{{site.RWurl}}/papers/fluet:jfp:2006/">fluet:jfp:2006</a>]

-Also, some pre-Rust papers that these paper build on.
+Also, some pre-Rust papers that these papers build on.

 - Dependent types for low-level programming [<a href="{{site.RWurl}}/papers/condit:esop:2007/">condit:esop:2007</a>]
 - Quantifying the performance of garbage collection vs. explicit memory management [<a href="{{site.RWurl}}/papers/hertz:oopsla:2005/">hertz:oopsla:2005</a>]